-Harrison penned several hit songs, including “Taxman,” “Within You Without You,” “Here Comes the Sun,” “While My Guitar Gently Weeps,” and “Something” (which has received high praise from the likes of Paul Simon and Elton John—as well as his fellow Beatles—for being one of the most perfect love songs ever written).
-Harrison was also the first Western musicians to embrace sitar on a pop record, “Norwegian Wood (This Bird Has Flown),” appearing on The Beatles’ 1965 record Rubber Soul.
+Harrison penned several hit songs, including “Taxman”, “Within You Without You”, “Here Comes the Sun”, “While My Guitar Gently Weeps”, and “Something” (which has received high praise from the likes of Paul Simon and Elton John—as well as his fellow Beatles—for being one of the most perfect love songs ever written).
+Harrison was also the first Western musician to embrace sitar on a pop record, “Norwegian Wood (This Bird Has Flown)”, appearing on The Beatles’ 1965 album Rubber Soul.

 The Beatles – “I Want To Hold Your Hand”, “Money”, “Twist And Shout” – 12/7/63

 Following The Beatles’ dissolution in 1970, Harrison embarked on what would become a very successful solo career when he first released his critically acclaimed triple album, All Things Must Pass, that same year.
-The album would also produce Harrison’s biggest hit single to date, “My Sweet Lord”.
+The album would also produce Harrison’s biggest hit single, “My Sweet Lord”.

 In 1971, alongside Ravi Shankar, Harrison organized the Concert For Bangladesh, a true predecessor to other benefit shows like Live Aid.
-The evening would include performances from Shankar and Harrison, along with Bob Dylan, Eric Clapton, Leon Russell, Badfinger, and Preston and Starr.
+The evening would include performances from Shankar and Harrison, along with Bob Dylan, Eric Clapton, Leon Russell, Badfinger, Ringo Starr, and Billy Preston.

 Check out Clapton and Harrison playing “While My Guitar Gently Weeps” as well as footage of Harrison delivering an intensely beautiful “Something” from the Concert For Bangladesh below.

 George Harrison & Eric Clapton – “While My Guitar Gently Weeps”